Hosted on Geocities.com, hand-written, single page. Very lame.

-Hosted on my 7600 when we had @home internet service and were capable of running a web server.
+Hosted on my PowerMacintosh 7600 when we had @home internet service and were capable of running a web server from home.
 Made with Adobe PageMill.
 Also rather lame.
 Lost when my 7600 died in November 2001.

-After I started to blog in May 2003, I found the need for a website, and in June of 2003 I created Nick’s Rants to host pictures for the blog (at the time on Blogger).
+After I started to blog in May 2003, I found the need for a website, and by June I created Nick’s Rants to host pictures for the blog (at the time on Blogger).
 Originally, it was planned to be hosted in my geocities webspace, but I decided since I was paying for .Mac, why not use it.
 Built using Adobe GoLive with frames for layout.

 About midway through 1.0, I moved from Blogger to iBlog, that like the website was hosted through my .Mac service.
 The initial iBlog blog was completely different looking from the website, something I rather hated and would plague me for 2 years (until v5.0).

 By September 2003 I decided the website was really sucking, so I rebuilt it.
-Built using GoLive but now with tables for layout, and featured actual content for the first time rather than just a pretty layout to host a couple photos.
+Built using GoLive but now with tables for layout and featuring actual content for the first time rather than just a pretty layout to host a couple photos.

-In February of 2004, I decided that the file structure of the site was rather poor and unorganized, so cleaned it all up.
-Also removed some last bits of GoLive code.
-From the users perspective, it actually looks identical to 2.1 but functioned a bit faster.
+In February of 2004, I decided that the file structure of the site was rather poor and unorganized, so cleaned it all up while also removing the last bits of GoLive code.
+From the user’s perspective, it actually looks identical to 2.1 but functioned a bit faster.
 Used BBEdit again.

-Also during February of 2004 while working on v2.5, I decided that while the upgrade was nice, a more thorough rewrite was about due.
+Also during February of 2004 while working on v2.5, I decided that while the upgrade was nice a more thorough rewrite was about due.
 So, I began working on v3.0.
-The first 3 betas were trial and error, playing with different things I had learned at Delta and from past versions of the site.
+The first 3 betas were trial and error, playing with different things I had learned at Delta College in my various classes and from past versions of the site.
 They were never posted publicly.
-The underlaying point behind them was to bring CSS to the site and prove I could hand write from scratch the entire thing.
+The underlaying point behind them was to bring CSS to the site and prove I could hand write the entire thing from scratch.
 I used BBEdit again, but CSS absolute positioning for layout of 2 of these betas, and tables for the third.
 I also played with the idea of dual sidebars.
 Though they were early versions of v3, some features were used for v2.5.
 The v3 series was hand coded from scratch, using no previous code.
 None of them made it past a few pages.

 In March 2004, armed with the lessons from betas 1-3, I began work on v3b4, a showcase of all I knew.
 CSS and JS were planned to be included, and I even tried to put an RSS feed from the blog on then front page.
 A try to hide my lack of content with eye candy.
 It was planned to become final on May 27, 2004, but do to looking rather crappy it was a permanent beta.